daos-stack/daos/doc/user/posix.md

-frameworks Spark or TensorFlow, or benchmark like IOR or mdtest that support different a storage backend plugin), or transparently via a FUSE daemon, combined optionally with an interception library to address some of the FUSE performance bottleneck by delivering full OS bypass for POSIX read/write operations.
+frameworks Spark or TensorFlow, or benchmark like IOR or mdtest that support different a storage backend plugin), or transparently via a FUSE daemon, combined optionally with an interception library to address some of the FUSE performance bottlenecks by delivering full OS bypass for POSIX read/write operations.

 ![../graph/posix.png](../graph/posix.png "POSIX I/O Support")